sergiomrebelo/fctuc-mdm-ti/PL2-Pushbutton/README.md

 # Arduino & Friends: Going Further (Week 2)

-Arduino controls LEDs based on the state of a pushbutton.
+Arduino controls LEDs based on the state of a pushbutton (pull-down).

 <img src="scheme.png"  alt="Circuit assembly used on this PL class" width="60%" height="auto">